ontola/raadstalk/README.md

 [![Build Status](https://semaphoreci.com/api/v1/projects/785f9851-b346-4ee3-b58c-5a4533498135/2531437/badge.svg)](https://semaphoreci.com/argu/raadstalk)

+- Clone the repo to the server.
+- Clone the secret template file `cp secret_templace.env secret.env` and **change the password**.
 - For HTTPS, use `./init-letsencrypt.sh`.
 You might need to run a seperate NGINX instance.
 Check [this tutorial](https://medium.com/@pentacent/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71).
 Make sure
 - Semaphore automatically builds after each new commit on master.
 - SSH into the server `ssh root@raadstalk.nl`.